phillord/tawny-owl/docs/polyglot.md

     AsparagusTopping=

-The Clojure identifiers are used as keys; note this means `polyglot` will only work with entites present in the namespace.
+The Clojure identifiers are used as keys; note this means `polyglot` will only work with entities present in the namespace.
 This function will overwrite any existing file, so in practice it is likely only to called from the [repl](repl.md).